virtualmin/virtualmin.com/content/docs/Development/creating-web-app-installer.md

 ```
 #### script_scriptname_commands

-If your script installer requires any commands to do its job that may not be available on a typical Unix system, this function should return a list of them.
+If your web app installer requires any commands to do its job that may not be available on a typical Unix system, this function should return a list of them.
 In most cases, it just returns the programs needed to un-compress the `tar.gz` or `zip` file containing the source.

 ```perl
 sub script_wordpress_commands